bereket-09/bereket-09/README.md

 - 👨‍💻 All of my projects are available at [bereket-zelalem.vercel.app](https://bereket-zelalem.vercel.app)

-- 💬 Ask me about **MEAN Stack , Flutter and Laravel and Full stack Iin general**
+- 💬 Ask me about **MEAN Stack , Flutter and Laravel and Full stack in general**

 - 📫 How to reach me **bereketyezelalem@gmail.com**